 The 90 year old took time to analyse and learn other people and events that were happening at that time in South Africa.
 Analysing campaigns such as the 1946 mineworker’s strike that was led by James Sofasonke Mpanza and also the Indian passive resistance campaign.
 The mass character of these movement influenced him to push ANC to change many of its ideas.

 The ANCYL was already in the second stage of its development in 1948, when the Nationalist Party came into power.
-And the movement had drafted a programme of action that called for more militant political work.
-The ANCYL had to work hard to make sure that the programme was adopted by the ANC seniors in 1949, and Walter Sisulu was appointed as its Secretary General.
+And the movement had drafted a program of action that called for more militant political work.
+The ANCYL had to work hard to make sure that the program was adopted by the ANC seniors in 1949, and Walter Sisulu was appointed as its Secretary General.
 And became the first full-time Secretary General of the ANC.

 Walter Sisulu is described as a unifier and also tolerant, but more than all a person whose determination was to get the job done.
 Even though Sisulu new very well that they was no money to support the movement, he had to come to terms with the fact that it was the end of his business.
 He was obliged to do this work, but what kept him going was the amazing support he got from his wife.

 His wife, Albertine Sisulu ensured that he had money to travel and also ensure that she provided for the family while Walter Sisulu was away working for the nation.
 Their lifelong romance became an exceptional example of how marriage should be like.
 Their enduring love and understanding will never be explained.
 Without her support, wisdom and strength character, it’s hard to believe that Walther Sisulu would have been able to achieve what he did.
 No surprise that she ended up becoming a source of inspiration for the ANC.